ubern-mia/bender/episode01/checklist.md

-# Checklist: Data Pile
+# Checklist: The Data Pile

-This document is a one-page checklist with: questions-to-ask-yourself *after* you have access to clinical imaging data, but, *before* you start to use it to build models.
+This is a one-page checklist, part of the [BENDER Series](https://github.com/ubern-mia/bender), with questions-to-ask-yourself *after* you have access to clinical imaging data, but, *before* you start to use it to build models.

 - [ ] (1) List out pixel/voxel dimensions (number of elements) and spacing (in mm), for each subject in the data set (See [here](https://simpleitk.readthedocs.io/en/master/link_DicomImagePrintTags_docs.html) for how to list them from DICOM).
 We highly recommend saving this meta-data in a .csv file for each subject.